vovanukas/CodingTutor/content/courses/scratch.md

 ---
 title: Scratch
 author: "Length - 16 hours :: Ages - 6 to 12"
 description: Our program will offer a variety of engaging activities including problem-solving, cartoon creation, and coding exercises.
-Students will have the opportunity to develop and showcase their own projects, which can be shared with parents, friends, and other students throughout the course.
-Through our curriculum, students will gain mastery of key concepts in computer logic, including loops, conditions, functions, and operators.
-Our assignments are intentionally designed to inspire creativity and promote innovative thinking.
 ---

 {{<columns widths="50%" align="center">}}